Ngorongoro Crater

 Ngorongoro Crater: The Best Game Drive in Africa, with Caveats

-The Ngorongoro Crater is a collapsed caldera 19km across and 600 metres deep.
-About 25,000 large animals live on its floor year-round because the walls make natural containment.
-There is no migration here; what you see is what’s there permanently.
+The Ngorongoro Crater is a collapsed caldera 19 kilometres across and 600 metres deep.
+About 25,000 large animals live on its floor year-round because the crater walls provide natural containment.
+There is no migration here: what you see is what’s resident permanently.
 The lion density is among the highest on the African continent.
-Black rhino, which are extinct or nearly so in most of East Africa, survive here in small numbers.
-The floor holds elephant, buffalo, hippo, wildebeest, zebra, hyena, and a serious variety of raptors.
+Black rhino, extinct or nearly so across most of East Africa, survive in small numbers on the crater floor.
+Elephant, buffalo, hippo, wildebeest, zebra, hyena, and serious raptors are present throughout.

-The caveats: Ngorongoro is on every Tanzania safari circuit, which means it’s the most visited part of the northern circuit.
-During high season (July-September), the crater floor can have dozens of vehicles clustered around kills simultaneously.
-This doesn’t ruin it, but it reduces the wilderness quality.
-Early starts (gates open at 06:00) and mid-week visits reduce the density somewhat.
+The caveat worth stating plainly: Ngorongoro is on every Tanzania northern circuit itinerary, which means in high season (July through September) the crater floor has dozens of vehicles clustered around kills simultaneously.
+This doesn’t ruin the experience but it reduces the wilderness quality that makes African wildlife watching meaningful.
+Early starts (gates open at 06:00) and mid-week visits reduce the vehicle density somewhat.
+Plan your descent accordingly.

 The Game Drive

-The Ngorongoro Conservation Area also encompasses Olduvai Gorge (now officially Oldupai Gorge), where Louis and Mary Leakey found Homo habilis remains in 1960.
-The gorge is 45km northwest of the crater; the small museum there covers the paleoanthropological significance clearly.
-Entry is included in the conservation area fees.
-For anyone with an interest in human evolution, it’s genuinely significant ground to stand on.
+The Ngorongoro Conservation Area also encompasses Oldupai Gorge (formerly Olduvai), where Louis and Mary Leakey found Homo habilis remains in 1960.
+The gorge is 45km northwest of the crater.
+The small museum there covers the paleoanthropological significance clearly, and entry is included in the conservation area fees.
+For anyone interested in human evolution at all, this is ground worth standing on: the bones found here pushed the timeline of human origins back by nearly a million years.

-The Empakai Crater, 30km northeast of Ngorongoro, has a lake surrounded by walls covered in dense montane forest.
+The Empakai Crater, 30km northeast of Ngorongoro, holds a lake surrounded by walls of dense montane forest.
 Flamingos feed in the lake.
-It’s much less visited than Ngorongoro and requires a guide.
+It’s significantly less visited than Ngorongoro, requires a guide, and offers a quieter version of the same volcanic caldera landscape.

 Staying

-Ngorongoro Crater Lodge on the rim is the famous option: thatched “Maasai-meets-Viennese-baroque” suites perched at 2,400 metres with crater views.
+Ngorongoro Crater Lodge on the rim is the famous option: thatched suites at 2,400 metres with crater views in an aesthetic that combines Maasai design with baroque excess.
 Rates from around $1,500 per person per night all-inclusive.
-It’s an extraordinary place to stay.
-Lemala Ngorongoro offers high-quality tented accommodation at a somewhat lower price.
+Extraordinary.
+Lemala Ngorongoro offers high-quality tented accommodation at a somewhat lower price with a comparable position.

 Getting There

-Ngorongoro is typically combined with Serengeti; the drive between them runs through the conservation area and takes 2-3 hours.
+Ngorongoro is typically combined with the Serengeti: the drive between them runs through the conservation area and takes 2-3 hours.
 The nearest airport is Kilimanjaro International (KIA) near Arusha, 4-5 hours by road.
-Several operators fly small aircraft directly to airstrips near the crater.
+Several operators fly small aircraft directly to airstrips near the crater, cutting the road journey significantly.